 In this post, we will introduce you to ASP.NET MVC.

-ASP.NET MVC is an amazing web development framework from Microsoft, which is built on top of the MVC (Model-View-Controller) architecture pattern.
+ASP.NET MVC is an amazing web development framework from Microsoft, which is built on top of the MVC (Model-View-Controller) architectural pattern.

 It is built on the top of the same ASP.NET core libraries used by traditional ASP.NET Webforms.
 It is not a replacement for ASP.NET WebForms.